Emilevillette/Emilevillette/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on The Coronavirus Recap
+- 🔭 I’m currently working on A secret project...
-- 🌱 I’m currently learning Python, Javascript and HTML
+- 🌱 I’m currently learning Python, Javascript, HTML and CSS
 - 📫 How to reach me: emile.villette@student.uclouvain.be

 <!--